-As a result, I just made up a lot of my work as I went, as I’m sure many of you have done in your work as well.
-I’d host events, create content, message members, launch social channels, post on the blog, and on and on I went just creating stuff without knowing whether or not I was on the right track.
+As a result, I just made up a lot of my work as I went.
+I’d host events, create content, message members, and just keep creating stuff without knowing whether or not I was on the right track.

-To make a long story short, it didn’t work.
-With no clear goals and zero guidance on what to do, I can’t imagine how we expected anything other than failure.
-Community, like any other business practice, needs to have a cohesive strategy to be successful.
+Long story short, it didn’t work.
+With no clear goals, I can’t imagine how I expected anything other than failure.
+Community, like any other business practice, needs a cohesive strategy to be successful.

 1. You’re struggling to put a plan in place.

-Many any community professionals struggle with putting a strategic plan in place.
+Many community professionals struggle with putting a strategic plan in place.

-Whether you’re brand new to the community industry or you’ve been in it for several years, it’s not uncommon to have a hard time with the strategy piece.
-This difficulty arises mostly because, until recently, there weren’t any models or examples for what a comprehensive community strategy should look like.
+Whether you’re brand new to the community industry or you’ve been in it for several years, it’s not uncommon to have a hard time with strategy.
+Until recently, there weren’t any models or examples for a comprehensive community strategy.

-This is the number one reason our students enroll in community strategy training.
-They love doing the community work; they just don’t know how to make sure the work is tied to a cohesive strategic plan that their business will be bought into.
+This is the number one reason our students enroll in community management training.
+They love doing community work.
+They just don’t know how to tie the work into a cohesive strategic plan that their business will buy into.